top of page

 • Curling or cupping: It's natural for your wood shingles to expand and contract due to changes in temperature and humidity.
 On the other hand, living in a moist, humid environment can make your shingles curl and cup to the point where they create gaps that allow water to leak into your home.
 Check your property for cedar shakes or shingles with curved edges.

-• Discolored plywood: Rainstorms can also affect the plywood framing under your roof shingles or shakes.
+• Discolored plywood: Rainstorms can also affect the plywood framing under your roof, shingles or shakes.
 Water can impact this framing's color and integrity, leading to wood rot.
-If you notice gaps in your roof shingles, contact a professional to check your plywood and make the necessary repairs.
+If you notice gaps in your roof shingles, get in touch with our roofing experts and we will check your plywood and make the necessary repairs.

 • Damaged underlayment: The material underneath your cedar roof shingles can become damaged when exposed to water.
-When a specialist inspects your plywood framing, they'll also check the underlayment.
+When our team inspects your plywood framing, they'll also check the underlayment.

 Even though treating your roof is the most effective line of defense against water damage, you can also prevent moss growth by removing debris and power-washing your roof.
-You can keep water from pooling on your shingles by clearing out your gutters and having a professional clean, inspect and maintain your roof.
+You can keep water from pooling on your shingles by clearing out your gutters and having our professionals clean, inspect and maintain your roof.

 Contact Cedar Roof Coatings for Weather-Damaged Roof Repairs

 Cedar Roof Coatings specializes in wood shake and shingle repair, inspection and maintenance in coastal New York and Connecticut.
 If your community has recently experienced a storm, you probably want peace of mind that everything on top of your house is still in excellent condition.
-In that case, you can reach out to us online or call 203-847-5740 for a complete roof inspection.
+In that case, you can contact us online or call 203-847-5740 for a complete roof inspection.

 bottom of page